Survey: Sports Betting Preferences Among Massachusetts Residents

 Event Betting Preferences

-If these were offered to wager on in the state, 1 in 5 (20%) Massachusetts residents would bet on Award shows (Oscar, Emmy, Tony, Grammy, etc.), while 2 in 9 (22%) would bet on Reality TV Shows.
+If these were offered to wager on in the state, 1 in 5 (20%) Massachusetts residents would bet on Award shows (Oscar, Emmy, Tony, Grammy, etc.).
+Two in nine (22%) would bet on Reality TV Shows.

 Sports Brand Betting Preference